 A defendant facing bribery charges under the Penal Code, the APPOPEI or the UCPA does not have many defences available.
 A defendant can contend that all the elements constituting the offence of bribery have not been sufficiently proved.
 For example, in 1994, a court acquitted a politician in the Recruit bribery case, ruling that the prosecutor failed to prove that the payments from Recruit Company were made directly in return for favours from the defendant.
 A person who gives a bribe cannot claim coercion as defence.
 A defence of averting present danger stipulated in Article 37 of the Penal Code is considered to be available, at least theoretically, in a foreign bribery case where, for example, a foreign government official carrying a gun demanded a bribe in return for leaving the defendant's office without making a groundless arrest against the defendant.

 11. Are compliance programs a mitigating factor to reduce/eliminate liability for bribery offences in your jurisdiction?
-Please identify any guidance indicating what features a compliance program should have in order to provide an effective defence/mitigation.

 There is no statute that explicitly provides that compliance programs should be considered as a mitigating factor to reduce or eliminate criminal liability for bribery offences in Japan.

-According to the Code of Criminal Procedure (CCP), prosecutors may not prosecute if prosecution is deemed unnecessary considering the character of the suspect, his/her age and circumstances, the gravity of the offence, his/her situation after the offense and so on.
+According to the Code of Criminal Procedure (CCP), prosecutors may refrain from prosecuting an individual if prosecution is deemed unnecessary considering the character of the suspect, his/her age and circumstances, the gravity of the offence, his/her situation after the offense and so on.
 The provision can be applied to corporate entities treated as suspects based on a dual liability provision.
 Thus, in a decision where prosecutors apply Article 248 of the CCP, the compliance program of a corporate entity that is a suspect in an investigation may be a mitigating factor and reduce or eliminate liability for bribery offences if the implemented programs have been effectively promoted and managed.
 The METI Guideline was created 'to support companies involved in international commercial transactions to voluntarily take a preventive approach to the prevention of bribery of foreign public officials' and contains specific information concerning compliance programs for countering bribery of foreign public officials.